On the complexity of $\mathbb H$-coloring for special oriented trees: Introduction

 For a fixed (finite) relational structure $\mathbb A$, the Constraint Satisfaction Problem with template $\mathbb A$, or $\mathrm{CSP}(\mathbb A)$ for short, is the following decision problem: \begin{quote} INPUT: A relational structure $\mathbb X$ (of the same type as $\mathbb A$).\\ QUESTION: Is there a homomorphism from $\mathbb X$ to $\mathbb A$? \end{quote} For a (directed) graph $\mathbb H$, $\mathrm{CSP}(\mathbb H)$ is also commonly referred to as the $\mathbb H$-coloring problem.

-A lot of interest in this class of problems was sparked by a seminal work of Feder and Vardi \cite{feder_computational_1999}, in which the authors established a connection to computational complexity theory: they conjectured a large natural class of \textbf{NP} decision problems avoiding the complexity classes strictly between \textbf{P} and \textbf{NP}-complete (assuming that \textbf{P}$\neq$\textbf{NP}).
+A lot of interest in this class of problems was sparked by a seminal work of Feder and Vardi \cite{feder_computational_1999}, in which the authors established a connection to computational complexity theory.
+They conjectured a large natural class of \textbf{NP} decision problems avoiding the complexity classes strictly between \textbf{P} and \textbf{NP}-complete (assuming that \textbf{P}$\neq$\textbf{NP}): Monotone Monadic SNP without inequality (MMSNP).
 Many natural decision problems, such as $k$-SAT, graph $k$-colorability or solving systems of linear equations over finite fields belong to this class.
-They also proved that each problem from this class can be reduced in polynomial time to $\mathrm{CSP}(\mathbb A)$, for some relational structure $\mathbb A$.
+They also proved that each problem from this class is polynomial time equivalent to $\mathrm{CSP}(\mathbb A)$, for some relational structure $\mathbb A$.
+(The reduction from CSP to MMSNP, originally randomized, was later derandomized by Kun in \cite{kun_constraints_2013}.)
 Hence their conjecture can be formulated as follows.

 \begin{conjecture}[The CSP dichotomy conjecture] For every (finite) relational structure $\mathbb A$, $\mathrm{CSP}(\mathbb A)$ is in \textbf{P} or \textbf{NP}-complete. \end{conjecture}